-A few tricks and areas to focus on when preparing for test with a focus on all of the UCAT sections in order to make the most of your one shot at the UCAT.
+A few tricks and areas to focus on when preparing for the different UCAT sections to make the most of your one shot at the test.

 What are the UCAT sections?